 Note from the editor: Client Dave and his wife got help from an Advice-Only financial advisor on investing and Social Security.
 They were able to cut their advisor fees by $12,000 a year.
-Think what they can do with extra $12k/year in retirement!
+Think what they can do with an extra $12k/year in retirement!
 Dave kindly agreed to share his experience.

 My wife and I recently retired to the east coast.
 I was looking at the possibility of replacing my financial advisor because she charged a 1% fee and this took a significant chunk out of our portfolios each year.
-I was looking for advice on setting up our portfolios so they require minimal changes other than occasional re-balancing.
+I was looking for advice on setting up our portfolios so they require minimal changes other than occasional rebalancing.
 I also needed assistance with moving our IRA retirement investments to a new financial institution.

-I prefer working with an advisor face-to-face but I also realized it may not be possible to find someone who offer Advice-Only services in our area.
+I prefer working with an advisor face-to-face but I also realized it may not be possible to find someone who offers Advice-Only services in our area.
 I was open to doing video chat or, if necessary, driving a couple of hours to another city.
 Finding a good advisor is more important to us than the location.

 This advisor turned out to be an excellent choice.
 We did everything through email and one screen-sharing session over the Internet.
 An unexpected bonus with the advisor is he is a Social Security expert.
 He came up with a plan for us that I would never have thought of.
 It will allow us to collect Social Security early and give us more for the long term!

 As far as investment advice, I am moving our two IRA’s to Vanguard and he recommended investing the funds in their LifeStrategy Moderate Growth fund.
-He started by recommending investing in several Vanguard funds but after further analysis he said the LifeStrategy fund should produce similar results.
+He started by recommending investing in several Vanguard funds but after further analysis, he said the LifeStrategy fund should produce similar results.
 A great benefit of using the LifeStrategy fund is that it requires very little ongoing maintenance, which was one of our goals.

-Our IRA’s are now in the process of moving from our old advisor to Vanguard.
+Our IRAs are now in the process of moving from our old advisor to Vanguard.
 Needless to say, our prior advisor was not pleased!
 She tried telling me the ~$12k in fees she was charging would be more than offset by the additional gain she can provide.
 I don’t believe it.
 Working with the new advisor only cost us $500 and it included the Social Security analysis.
-At some point I may have him do a full-blown income and expense analysis for our retirement.
+At some point, I may have him do a full-blown income and expense analysis for our retirement.